-As the vehicle approaches a railroad crossing, activate the four-way flashers.

-Stop the vehicle within 50 feet but not less than 15 feet from the nearest rail.

-Listen and look in both directions along the track for an approaching train and for signals indicating the approach of a train.
-If operating a bus, you may also be required to open the window and door prior to crossing tracks.
+- As the vehicle approaches a railroad crossing, activate the four-way flashers. - Stop the vehicle within 50 feet but not less than 15 feet from the nearest rail. - Listen and look in both directions along the track for an approaching train and for signals indicating the approach of a train.
+If operating a bus, you may also be required to open the window and door prior to crossing tracks. - Passenger entrance door may be closed prior to crossing tracks as long as operator as adequately look and listened adequately for a train in both directions.

-Keep hands on the steering wheel as the vehicle crosses the tracks.

-Do not stop, change gears, or change lanes while any part of your vehicle is proceeding across the tracks.

-Four-way flashers should be deactivated after the vehicle crosses the tracks.

-Continue to check mirrors and traffic.
+- Keep hands on the steering wheel as the vehicle crosses the tracks. - Do not stop, change gears, or change lanes while any part of your vehicle is proceeding across the tracks. - Four-way flashers should be deactivated after the vehicle crosses the tracks. - Continue to check mirrors and traffic.